 The first Environment Charter, laying out mutual responsibilities of the UK and its Overseas Territories was signed on 26 September 2001 by Councillor Mike Summers, representing the Falkland Islands Government, and Baroness Valerie Amos, Minister of UK Overseas Territories.

 In addition, Sea Lion Island and Bertha’s Beach, East Falkland, are each Ramsar sites under the 1971 Ramsar Convention on Wetlands.
 Supporting this drive are a number of conservation charities, the largest of which is Falklands Conservation, a UK registered charity with offices in both the Falkland Islands and the UK.
-HRH The Duke of York is patron.
 Financial supporters include Falkland Islands Government (FIG) to help Falklands Conservation:

-Restore habitats by replanting tussac grass and eradicating rats;
+Restore habitats by replanting tussac grass and other native species;

 undertake research and survey seabird populations;